xavierrouayroux/poly-maker/README.md

 - This code interacts with real markets and can potentially lose real money
 - Test thoroughly with small amounts before deploying with significant capital
 - The `data_updater` is technically a separate repository but is included here for convenience
-- The `find_markets.py` script in the data_updater is essential for the bot to get market information

 ## License